ampatspell/ember-cli-zuglet/API.md

 Observer wraps an observation subject (document or query), means of getting initial (cached) content and cancellation.

+**Note:** Make sure you cancel all observers when they are not needed anymore.

 ## isCancelled `→ Boolean`

 Returns `true` if this observer is cancelled.
 It doesn't mean that the subject is not being observed by other observer(s).